Skip to main content

 How and when should institutions apply for SWDPS grant funding?

 SWDPS is an open/non-competitive grant.
-The fiscal period for this grant is typically September 1 – August 31.
+The fiscal period for this grant is September 1 – August 31.

 Higher Education Data Collection Forms and Instructions